-You might be wondering what an IP is in the first place, an Internet Protocol address is also colloquially referred to as an IP.
+You might be wondering what an IP is in the first place.
+An Internet Protocol address is also colloquially referred to as an IP.
 It is a number assigned to every single device connected to a computer network, which uses the number for communication.
 An IP is an identifier for a particular machine or device on a network.
 It is also called an IP number or an Internet Address.
 The IP address specifies the format required for the addressing and the packet scheme.
 An IP usually works with a TCP (Transmission Control Protocol), which allows a connection to establish between the destination and the source.
-As of today there are two versions, which are very widely used.
-The first is the IPv4 and IPv6 is the second one.
+As of today, there are two versions, which are very widely used.
+The first is IPv4, and IPv6 is the second one.
 The first was used as a means to deploy the first version of the internet called the ARPANET in 1983 and has been in use even today.
 IPv4 accounts for nearly 4 billion addresses today and handles about 94% of internet traffic.
 It is based on a 32bit scheme, which allows storage of 2^32 addresses.

 |IPv6 is alphanumeric, whose binary bits are separated by a colon (:).
 It also has hexadecimal.

-|Number of classes||IPv4 offers five different classes of IP Address, namely A to E.
+|IPv4 offers five different classes of IP Address, namely A to E.

 |Fragmentation is done by sending and forwarding routes.

-|Network Configuration||Networks have to be configured either manually or with DHCP.
-IPv4 simply requires more maintenance efforts.
+|Networks have to be configured either manually or with DHCP.
+IPv4 requires more maintenance efforts.

-|Best feature||There is a widespread usage of NAT (Network address translation) devices which allows a single NAT address to mask thousands of non-routable addresses, making end-to-end integrity achievable.
+|There is a widespread usage of NAT (Network address translation) devices which allows a single NAT address to mask thousands of non-routable addresses, making end-to-end integrity achievable.

 What is IPv4?

-When the internet was in its developmental stages, the engineers used a system called ARPANET, herein in order to create unique addresses for each individual computer and network; they came up with a 32-bit numbering system called the IP address.
-The IPv4 is the first version that exists till today.
-The premise of using this system and not having more than 4 billion possible combinations was that initially nobody thought that would be possible.
+When the internet was in its developmental stages, the engineers used a system called ARPANET, herein, to create unique addresses for each computer and network; they came up with a 32-bit numbering system called the IP address.
+The IPv4 is the first version that exists today.
+The premise of using this system and not having more than 4 billion possible combinations was that initially, nobody thought that would be possible.
 But as time went on and the internet rapidly shot up, 4 billion addresses were quickly filled up.
-Today there is also the existence of IPv6, which can house significantly more number of addresses and also stirs up a debate, if all existing IPs should switch to it.
-In this article you can easily compare IPv4 and IPv6 and see for yourself if the change is necessary.
+Today there is also the existence of IPv6, which can house significantly more addresses and also stirs up a debate if all existing IPs should switch to it.
+In this article, you can easily compare IPv4 and IPv6 and see for yourself if the change is necessary.
 There is also a noticeable difference between IPv4 and IPv6 in the computer network.

 Features of IPv4

-- IPv4 allows the creation of a simple virtual communication layer over multiple and unique devices, this allows for seamless transmission of information.
+- IPv4 allows the creation of a simple virtual communication layer over multiple and unique devices; this allows for seamless transmission of information.

-- Since its usage is highly widespread, it is already being used as a standard of protocol by millions, maybe even billions of devices.
+- Since its usage is highly widespread, it is already being used as a standard of the protocol by millions, maybe even billions of devices.